 7. Measuring elements of diversity: Of importance to the working group is which of and how the various elements of diversity can be successfully measured.
 When measuring diversity, it is not sufficient to use a static approach or ‘head-count’.
 Rather, a more dynamic approach should be considered.
 There are elements of diversity that are important to observe but difficult to measure by ‘head count’.
 For example to determine ‘active diverse participation’ will require a combination of quantitative (statistics) and qualitative (the quality of engagement that is whether they take the floor, make contributions, participate in email exchanges).
 From the discussions the following indicators of diversity has been identified, which are based on the definitions provided above:

 7.1 Geographic/regional representation: This is currently being applied to the selection of ICANN board members appointed through the NomCom.
 The data shared by AFNIC and Dalila Rahmouni indicated the need for the statistics to be based on both a regional analysis and country-by-country analysis.
-The geographic diversity being considered in three forms: 1. the region in which one lives, 2. the region in which one was born, and 3. the region with which one identifies culturally.
+The geographic diversity being considered is in three forms: 1. the region in which one lives, 2. the region in which one was born, and 3. the region with which one identifies culturally.
 This data could be collected using the best-practices identified by the NomCom process, adding the granular approach suggested by AFNIC and Dalila Rahmouni.

 7.2 Language: The ability of ICANN stakeholders, staff and board to communicate in the six official languages should be measured and consideration should be given to assessing the ability to communicate in selected other languages.
 The extent to which translation and interpretation services for these and any other languages are requested by, available and used by the various parts of ICANN should also be measured and documented.